 - The ascender has here been moved to an unconventional position.

 - The initial form of ع can here also be used in a medial position, where it can be helpful because it's a rectangular shape that can stretch upwards.

 The diacritic dots (the dots that differentiate letters) are often left out of SK compositions altogether.
 When included, they can add visual interest, and this can be enhanced by giving them a contrasting colour or shape.
 Like letters and words, they can be placed with a certain amount of liberty.

 Sometimes it's unclear whether such dots are really fillers, or diacritics included when and if convenient—for instance, does this dot above actually belong to the Nûn that sits on top of the word?
 In complex compositions where legibility is jettisoned, it may be pointless to try and find out.
-When composing, out of artistic perfectionism, I would personally outline two rules of thumb:
+When composing, out of artistic perfectionism, I'd personally outline two rules of thumb:

 - Either use diacritic dots in full, or none, in which case filler dots can be used.